C.J. Abrams Player Props: Nationals vs. Giants

 C.J.
 Abrams At The Plate

-- Abrams has 17 doubles, four triples, eight home runs and 13 walks while hitting .254.
+- Abrams has 17 doubles, four triples, nine home runs and 13 walks while batting .257.

-- Abrams has driven home a run in 23 games this season (26.7%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has an RBI in 24 of 87 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

+- In 35 of 87 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.